JennEYoon/geo-ml/readme.md

 # geo-ml

-Purpose: To explore geospatial machine learning, deep learning, and visualization projects in Python.
+Purpose: To explore geospatial machine learning and visualization in Python.

 Date: August 10, 2022